SwiftUI Architecture

 Summary

 SwiftUI applications are constructed hierarchically.
-At the top of the hierarchy is the App instance which is responsible for the launching and lifecycle of the application.
-One or more child Scene instances contain hierarchies of the View instances that make up the user interface of the application.
-These scenes can either be derived from one of the SwiftUI primitive Scene types such as WindowGroup, or custom built.
+At the top of the hierarchy is the App instance, which is responsible for the launching and lifecycle of the application.
+One or more child Scene instances contain hierarchies of the View instances that make up the application’s user interface.
+These scenes can either be derived from one of the SwiftUI primitive Scene types, such as WindowGroup, or custom-built.

-On iOS or watchOS, an application will typically contain a single scene which takes the form of a window occupying the entire display.
-On a macOS or iPadOS system, however, an application may comprise multiple scene instances, often represented by separate windows which can be displayed simultaneously or grouped together in a tabbed interface.
+On iOS or watchOS, an application typically contains a single scene, which takes the form of a window occupying the entire display.
+However, on a macOS or iPadOS system, an application may comprise multiple scene instances, often represented by separate windows that can be displayed simultaneously or grouped together in a tabbed interface.